mxashlynn/Memory-GBS4/design/Notes.md

     - Used in Shuffling algorithm
 - Current Revealed Card
     - Indicates the index of the card the player has flipped face-up.
 Values:
         - -1    = No cards are revealed.
+AKA, the current move has not begun.
         - 0…19  = Index of revealed card.
+AKA, we are mid-move.

 ## Writing Every Card in Dialogue